koushikgg/Supernova/README.md

-# Eunbi-Bot - A Moderation-Music Bot
+# Eunbi Bot - A Moderation-Music Bot

 For now, Eunbi Bot has only Simple Commands.
 Maybe soon I will work on it.
 And it has a Music Command, I'm currently using the [Distube NPM](https://github.com/distubejs) to make a Music Command on this Bot.